ladas-larry/redux-chrome-extension/README.md

 *** code for functionality that is in parenthesis was commented out, see src/content.index.js and src/popup/index.js ***

-## Installation

-`npm i`

-## Development

-`gulp`

-Browserify and Watchify are used for building scripts.
-For more details see: (https://github.com/gulpjs/gulp/blob/master/docs/recipes/fast-browserify-builds-with-watchify.md)

-1. In Chrome open chrome://extensions/
-2. Select Developer mode
-3. Click on Load unpacked extension
-4. Add /dist folder

 ## Example App
 - There is an example counter application